 A Diamond Crossing in railway terminology is the point where two railway lines cross (not necessarily at right angles, forming the shape of diamonds at the crossing point.
-They are extremely rare and the most famous one, the Diamond Crossing at Nagpur is a Double Diamond Railway crossing formed by two double lines crossing each other.
-A lot has been said about this particular point, as the point where lines from the North, South, East and West meet and also, even as the center point of India!
+They are extremely rare. he Diamond Crossing at Nagpur is the most famous among these.
+It is a Double Diamond Railway crossing formed by two double lines crossing each other.
+There are a lot of myths about this particular point.
+One is that this is where lines from the North, South, East and West meet.
+Another is that it is the center point of India!
 It is easy for such things to propagate, especially since the advent of the Internet.
 The real fact is that it is neither.

 In fact, it is not even the only Diamond Crossing in India.
-There is one more right smack in the middle of Delhi!
-There was another one at Dhanbad junction which was dismantled.
+We have one right smack in the middle of Delhi!
+There was another one at Dhanbad junction that was dismantled.
 There also used to be a perfect 90-degree Diamond Crossing in the new-defunct old Ernakulam Terminus as well.

-The British considered Nagpur as the geographic center point of undivided India and erected the zero-mile marker there, but once India was partitioned this shifted and now as per official records the center point of India lies in a forest somewhere near Jabalpur.
+The British considered Nagpur as the geographic center point of undivided India and erected the zero-mile marker there.
+This point shifted north-westerly once India was partitioned.
+As per official records the center point of India now lies in a forest somewhere near Jabalpur.
 This village “Karondi” lies is nearest to it.

 Now, railway-wise, the “real” point where the North, East, South and West of India meet is at Itarsi Junction railway station, MP.
 Lines from the North (towards Agra – Delhi), South (towards Nagpur), East (Jabalpur – Allahabad and then Howrah) and West (Khandwa – Mumbai) meet at Itarsi.
 It also is “center-ish” to India, so guess, that will do.